adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 	- **Histogram of oriented gradients (HOG)** [9], that provides a good description of the object contours
 	- **Local binary pattern (LBP)** [10] as texture-based feature.

-These two types of features providecomplementary information and the fusion of bothtypes of features has been seen to boost the performance ofeither feature separately [11]–[13].
+위 두 특징들은 상호 보안적인 요소로 Fusion시 좋은 효과가 난다. `These two types of features provide complementary information and the fusion of both types of features has been seen to boost the performance of either feature separately [11]–[13]. `

+[9]에 따르면

-From the seminal workof Dalal and Triggs [9], it has been seen that using differenttypes of gradient-based features and their spatial distribution,such as in the HOG descriptor [9] provides a distinctive representationof both humans and other objects classes.
+From the seminal work of Dalal and Triggs [9], it has been seen that using different types of gradient-based features and their spatial distribution,such as in the HOG descriptor [9] provides a distinctive representation of both humans and other objects classes.

 However,there exist in the literature other approaches such the integralchannel features proposed by Dollár et al. [14] that allowsintegrating multiple kinds of low-level features such as the gradientorientation over the intensity and LUV images, extractedfrom a large number of local windows of different sizes andat multiple positions, allowing for a flexible representation ofthe spatial distribution.